natalieabreu [at] g.harvard.edu

 Natalie Abreu

-Hi, I'm a first-year PhD student at Harvard University advised by Boaz Barak.
 Previously, I attended the University of Southern California where I completed a BS in Computer Science and minor in Mathematics.
 During that time, I interned at Google and at MIT Lincoln Laboratory.
+In the spring of 2025, I interned at MSR with Kwangjun Ahn.

 Publications